 Partnership against Poaching and Illegal Wildlife Trade in Africa and Asia

-Title: Partnership against Poaching and Illegal Wildlife Trade in Africa and Asia Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global, with a focus on sub-Saharan Africa and Asia Overall term: 2017 to 2021
+Title: Partnership against Poaching and Illegal Wildlife Trade in Africa and Asia Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) Country: Global, with a focus on sub-Saharan Africa and Asia Overall term: 2017 to 2021

 Poaching and illegal trade in wildlife products, especially ivory and rhinoceros horn, are a global problem.
 Poachers kill more than 1,000 rhinoceroses and about 20,000 elephants each year in Africa.
 Illicit wildlife products are then smuggled from African range states via transit countries to destination countries, mainly in Asia.
 Consumers use these products in different ways, for example, as business gifts, collectors’ items, traditional medicines or status symbols.
 Demand from Asia continues to be a main driver for poaching and illicit wildlife trade.
 Nevertheless, high profit margins, low risk of detection and weak governance provide a breeding ground for corruption along the entire illegal trade chain.
 Therefore, poaching and illegal trade not only threaten the conservation of endangered species but also have serious implications for the economic basis and security of the affected countries.

 The causes of poaching in Africa and the related illegal inter-national trade in ivory and rhino horn are complex and combating them requires cross-border, cross-regional and cross-sectoral approaches.

 The inter-sectoral, cross-border and trans-continental fight against poaching and illegal trade in ivory and rhino-horn is improved.